-Again, I want to share my experiences with you on an interesting software testing topic.
+Again, I want to share my experiences with you on an interesting Software Testing topic.
 It’s a hot topic in any organization, yes as a tester or QA you can guess it, nothing other than – Testers vs. Developers.

 Actually, it’s not their fault, no one like to hear faults in his/her own baby.
-And same thing which we (tester) are doing, of course intention behind that is to deliver quality output to client.
+And the same thing which we (tester) are doing, of course, the intention behind that is to deliver quality output to the client.
 Constantly there is bitterness at some point in the game between these two roles.

-So how to make a good and understanding relationship between testers and developers?
+So how to make a good and understanding relationship between Testers and Developers?

-If you could be a good friend of developer then you can challenge him to issues, and for sure that person take it positively and work better.
+If you could be a good friend of developer then you can challenge him to issues, and for sure that person takes it positively and work better.
 It’s the responsibility of both to ensure that the ultimate output is to work at its best.
 While the developers should ensure that there are no bugs out of what they develop.

 As a team, you are able to work together finding defects beforehand, which is appreciated always.
-Not only that, sitting together in a discussion of designs and solutions can make the developers to be aware of the different issues and areas to improve quality, thus taking the quality mind-set a step further.
+Not only that, sitting together in a discussion of designs and solutions can make the developers be aware of the different issues and areas to improve quality, thus taking the quality mindset a step further.

-As a tester, you find the defects but it’s always good to share some tactics with developers on how to test the application.
+As a tester, you find the Defects but it’s always good to share some tactics with Developers on how to test the application.
 Maybe, this will help the developers to test better before delivering the product.
 But this can work only if everyone is co-operative enough to look the final target i.e. “to deliver with quality”.

 Few of my thoughts on this are:

-2. Try to build friendly relations with developers, so that they can feel comfortable to share anything with you.
+#2) Try to build friendly relations with developers, so that they can feel comfortable to share anything with you.

-3. Keep your issue reporting style positive, it should not hurt someone’s feelings.
+#3) Keep your issue reporting style positive, it should not hurt someone’s feelings.

 You might be a developer or QA, let’s add your thoughts in this discussion.
 So that our ultimate aim of “delivering quality output” will be achieved together.

-About Author: This is a guest article by ‘Tejaswini patil’.
+About Author: This is a guest article by ‘Tejaswini Patil’.
 She is working with an E-learning organization as an Associate Manager QA.